 9. Sundays: Fugetaboutit in Germany

-The Germans also take their Sundays seriously.
+It’s also important to know that Germans take their Sundays seriously.
 Everything is closed.
-It's stunningly quiet.
-Even in Germany's big cities.
+It’s stunningly quiet.
+Even in Germany’s big cities.

 Don’t plan a shopping spree on Sunday.
 Don’t even plan to eat out that day necessarily, except in a tourist restaurant.